Sai628/ES6-Demo/README.md

-# Some learning code for ES6 features.
+# Some Learning Code for ES6 Features.